MusicGenerator/mumble-ruby-pluginbot-docs/appliance.rst

 .. note::

-  - Please note that on most Mumble servers you can't use space characters in usernames; use an underscore ("_") instead.
+  - Please note that on most Mumble servers you can't use space characters in usernames; use an underscore ``_`` instead.
-  - If you set the value of mumbleserver_targetchannel to "" the bot enters the default channel on the first connect and the previous channel on reconnect once he is registered.
+  - If you set the value of mumbleserver_targetchannel to an empty string ``""`` the bot will enter the default channel on the first connect and after that the previous channel on reconnect once it is registered.

 Without GUI